atar-axis/tc1-u4/README.md

 ## Compilation

-This project is for Keil's µVision IDE, which can be found here: http://www.keil.com/ You can either compile the fw yourself, use the latest precompiled fw in /Objects or download one of the released fw files.
+This project is for Keil µVision IDE, which can be found here: http://www.keil.com/ You can either compile the fw yourself, use the latest precompiled fw in /Objects or download one of the released fw files.

 ## Connection